loopstudio/loop-studio-guides/javascript/README.md

     var obj = { "foo": 42 };
     ```

-  - Avoid trailing spaces at the end of lines.
+  - Avoid trailing spaces at the end of lines. eslint: [`no-trailing-spaces`](https://eslint.org/docs/rules/no-trailing-spaces)

-  - Avoid multiple empty lines, only allow one newline at the end of files, and avoid a newline at the beginning of files.
+  - Avoid multiple empty lines, only allow one newline at the end of files, and avoid a newline at the beginning of files. eslint: [`no-multiple-empty-lines`](https://eslint.org/docs/rules/no-multiple-empty-lines)

     <!-- markdownlint-disable MD012 -->
     ```javascript